buonuomo/Text.Pronounce/README.md

 [`Text.Pronounce`'s Hackage page](https://hackage.haskell.org/package/pronounce-1.2.0.0)

-For basic descriptions of the package's exports, the Haddockumentation can also be found on Hackage at [this address.](https://hackage.haskell.org/package/pronounce-1.2.0.0/docs/Text-Pronounce.html)
+For basic descriptions of the package's exports, the Haddockumentation can also be found [on Hackage](https://hackage.haskell.org/package/pronounce-1.2.0.0/docs/Text-Pronounce.html)